Dutch leader pledges to repay debt to quake-hit region

 The government pledged to end all gas extraction — which has already been scaled back to almost nothing — by October, or by 2024 at the latest.
 It also said it will spend at least 22 billion euros ($24.25 billion) on paying for repairs to homes and infrastructure and to “invest in the long-term economic perspective” of the region.

 Groningen has for years been a hotbed of discontent fueled by the earthquakes and faltering government attempts to compensate residents.
-It remains to be seen if the new package of measures and investments will satisfy the deeply skeptical population of the region.
-An organization representing residents did not immediately comment.
+Local authorities in the region called the package “a step in the right direction,” but in a written statement said they doubt if it would be enough to solve problems with damage repair and strengthening" of buildings.

+“It is certainly not enough to repay the ‘debt of honor’ that has arisen in decades of gas extraction,” they said.

 A consortium including energy giants Shell and ExxonMobil extracted gas from the huge Groningen underground reserves for decades before the government took a decision in 2018 to gradually stop pumping gas out of the Groningen field — one of the world’s largest at 2,800 billion cubic meters.